rahulmukundan999/polyteia/readme.md

 ### Features

-- Chart: The application includes a chart component built using Nivo, a powerful charting library for React.js.
+- **Chart:** The application includes a chart component built using Nivo, a powerful charting library for React.js.
-- ChartSwitcher Component: A component is added to allow users to switch between line and bar charts.
+- **ChartSwitcher Component:** A component is added to allow users to switch between line and bar charts.
+- **Date Filter:** A date filter is integrated into the frontend, enabling users to filter data based on date ranges.
+This feature enhances the data exploration capabilities by querying the backend database accordingly.

 ## Getting Started